pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 ## Looking ahead

 Since it began, TiDB has been known for supporting high-performance distributed transactions.
-This article introduces an important new feature in TiDB 4.0: pessimistic locking.
+With improvements in stability and functionality in TiDB 4.0, we finally remove the experimental label for pessimistic locking, making it a generally available feature.
 In our future posts, we'll deep dive into TiDB pessimistic locking's implementation principles and performance tuning.
 Stay tuned.

 TiDB's transaction model continues to improve.
 If you're interested, you can help build this cutting-edge distributed transaction model along with us.
 You're welcome to try our pessimistic locking in the [TiDB 4.0 release candidate](https://pingcap.com/docs/stable/releases/release-4.0.0-rc.2/) and join [our Transaction Special Interest Group (SIG) on Slack](https://slack.tidb.io/invite?team=tikv-wg&channel=transaction-sig&ref=pingcap-blog), or contact [transaction-group@pingcap.com](mailto:transaction-group@pingcap.com) to give us your feedback.